 3) We'll do an interview with you on our Facebook Messenger.

 4.)
-If everything checks out, Shannon will ask for a video tour of your home or for a home visit.
+If everything checks out, the team will ask for a video tour of your home or for a home visit.
 After you send that, just two steps to go.

 5.)
 You’ll be invited to the rescue.
 You will have an opportunity to meet and interact with all the birds.
 The adoptable bird you mesh with will be the bird you are approved for.